samarth777/PESUIO/naiveRAG/output.md

 # LITERATURE SURVEY

 - Vivian Liu, Yiqiao Yin, “Green AI: Exploring Carbon Footprints, Mitigation Strategies, and Trade Offs in Large Language Model Training”, (2024)
-- Paper evaluates carbon emissions of well-known LLMs and highlights importance of hardware in carbon footprint by training and tracking emissions on 2 different GPUs and comparing differences.
+- paper evaluates carbon emissions of well-known LLMs and highlights importance of hardware in carbon footprint by training and tracking emissions on 2 different GPUs and comparing differences.
-- Key info taken from this paper was the usage of Code Carbon to track the energy emissions on the GPUs.
+- key info taken from this paper was the usage of Code Carbon to track the energy emissions on the GPUs.
-- Paper only evaluated the emissions released on training specific well known LLMs.
+- paper only evaluated the emissions released on training specific well known LLMs.
 - David Patterson, Joseph Gonzalez, Urs Hölzle, Quoc Le, Chen Liang and Lluis-Miquel Munguia, Daniel Rothchild, David R. So, Maud Texier and Jeff Dean, “Carbon Footprint of Machine Learning Training Will Plateau, Then Shrink”, (2022)
 - Paper provides the formula for calculating carbon footprint given energy emissions and carbon intensity.
-- The carbon intensity can vary from region to region and depends on the location of the data centres.# Model training and Inference code needs to be used while calculating carbon footprint
+- The carbon intensity can vary from region to region and depends on the location of the data centres.# Model Training and Inference

+Model training and Inference code needs to be used while calculating carbon footprint.

-- Energy emissions in this paper are calculated manually by checking the number of hours to train the processor, number of processors and average power per processor.
+Energy emissions in this paper are calculated manually by checking the number of hours to train the processor, number of processors and average power per processor.

 # Mark A.M.
-Kramer and Peter M. Roth, “Advancing Green Computer Vision: Principles and Practices for Sustainable Development for Real-time Computer Vision Applications “, (2024)
+Kramer and Peter M. Roth, “Advancing Green Computer Vision: Principles and Practices for Sustainable Development for Real-time Computer Vision Applications”, (2024)

-- Paper highlights significant issues in deploying computer vision systems in real-world applications such as high computational complexity and power consumption
+- Paper highlights significant issues in deploying computer vision systems in real-world applications such as high computational complexity and power consumption.
-- Computational complexity can be reduced by model quantisation (reducing the number of model parameters)
+- Computational complexity can be reduced by model quantisation (reducing the number of model parameters).
-- Specifies need for accurate and better data collection and preprocessing and prioritizing quality of data over quantity
+- Specifies need for accurate and better data collection and preprocessing and prioritizing quality of data over quantity.
-- This paper is more for analysis on how to reduce the emissions and carbon footprint
+- This paper is more for analysis on how to reduce the emissions and carbon footprint.

-# OTHER RESEARCH PAPERS AND ARTICLES REFERRED:
+# Other Research Papers and Articles Referred:

 - David Patterson, Joseph Gonzalez, Quoc Le, Chen Liang, Lluis-Miquel Munguia, Daniel Rothchild, David So, Maud Texier and Jeff Dean, “Carbon Emissions and Large Neural Network Training”, (2021)
 - Emma Strubell, Ananya Ganesh and Andrew McCallum, “Energy and Policy Considerations for Deep Learning in NLP”, (2019)